Seb105/CamoRecolourer/readme.md

 This program was written in Python and compiled using Nuitka, and therefore the standalone executable bundles the entire Python runtime.

-Antivirus programs often falsely detect compiled python executables as a virus as a consequence of how it is compiled
+Antivirus programs often falsely detect compiled python executables as a virus, due to this compilation process bundling the runtime.

 ### Running without the executable: